NetBrainAPI/NetBrain-REST-API-R12.1/REST APIs Documentation/AAM (Application Assurance Module)/Add Multiple Application Paths in Batches.md

-# Add Multiple Paths of Applications in Batches API Design
+# Add Multiple Application Paths in Batches API Design

 ## ***POST*** V3/AAM/Batch/Add
 This API is used to add Multiple Paths of Applications in Batches. <br>